 Since this is an active dog it will require approximately an hour a day of vigorous and stimulating exercise.
 They also need to use their brains so giving them doggie puzzles, obedience training, or agility exercises is a definite asset.
 An assortment of challenging toys should be on hand for the dog to play with when they are not exercising is a good idea.
 They will keep him occupied and busy so that he doesn’t herd the family which they have been known to do.

 For puppies the amount of exercise required is not important.
 They are active enough to just let them have their way until they are about seven or eight months old.
 That is usually the best time to start doing more vigorous training.
 Just allow them to develop their basic skills and the rest will be easy.

-Aussies have a habit of nipping and chasing, a herding skill.
+Aussies have a habit of nipping and chasing which is a herding skill.
 Although this behavior may be good for herding it is not so great with people and other pets.
 Curb this behavior it is recommended that the Aussie be enrolled into an obedience class when training begins.

 The Australian Shepherd’s Coat and Grooming

 Australian Shepherd’s come with a medium-length coat that is water resistant to keep him comfortable in wet climates.
 Aussies that live in a colder climate will have a thicker undercoat than those that live in warmer climates.